samsquire/parallel-workers/README.md

 You have a list of named pieces of work and you want to run them in parallel.
 Some of them have ordering dependencies.

-# Tree structure of dependencies of what depends on what - maximum paralellisation
+# Tree structure of dependencies of what depends on what - maximum parallelisation

 Imagine you have a data structue more like this: